EsteveSegura/instaHOT/README.md

 # instaHot
-This is a simple instagram bot, that is scraping
+This is a simple instagram bot, that is scraping.